In a quick but engaging way, our process helps children gain experience making better consumer decisions.

 What are the sales tax and shipping costs?

 Some of the questions parents almost always want answered when spending money are very simple, like “What are the sales tax and shipping costs?” because they know from experience that the price of an item is just the beginning of what it costs to actually receive it on-time.

 Some of the questions parents often like answered when spending money are more involved, such as “How often will those snow boots get worn in a climate prone to rain?” because they know from experience you should spend the most on items that you will use the most.

 How often will those snow boots get worn in a climate prone to rain?

-Can you dance in those shoes or sit in that dress?
+Can you dance in those shoes?

 Reduce Waste and Increase Happiness